taniabogatsch/odbc-notes/README.md

 Then, select `test_odbc` from the `Run/Debug Configurations` to run the tests.
 To run a specific test, click on `test_odbc`, then `Edit Configurations` and add the name of the test as the program's argument, e.g. `"Basic ODBC usage"`.

 Alternatively, [here](https://github.com/duckdb/duckdb/tree/master/tools/odbc) are more instructions on how to use/fix ODBC (tests).

+### Open Questions

+- What is an `SQLHANDLE`?
+- What is a `HSTMT`?
+I am assuming that this is short for handle-statement?